 If you’ve always wanted to learn rock climbing or are already an experienced climber, then the karst landscape and paradise-like beaches of Krabi are an inspiring location to practice the sport.
 With plenty of rock-climbing schools around the area, courses for absolute beginners, intermediate and experienced climbers, and an abundance of routes, it’s no surprise that Krabi is something of a haven for rock-climbers from all over the world.
 There are more schools here than you can count, so shop around for the best prices and ensure that professional certifications are in place.

-Other than rock-climbing, there’s plenty to do if you’re not as much of an adrenalin addict.
+Other than rock-climbing, there’s plenty to do if you’re not as much of an adrenalin addict and plenty of cool places to stay in Krabi.
 Spend your days as a beach bum on one of many pristine beaches, go snorkeling and diving to see the marine life, go island-hopping on local boats, or head to the interiors to wander through forest trails with monkeys for company.

 Join the Hipsters in Pai